sylvainprigent/sdeconv/docs/source/quickstart.rst

 Deconvolution using the API
 ---------------------------

-Bellow is an example how to write a deconvolution script with the Wiener deconvolution algorithm:
+Bellow is an example how to write a deconvolution script with the API.
+In this example, we run the Wiener deconvolution algorithm:

 .. code-block:: python3